Enhancing Cosmological Constraints by Two-dimensional $\beta$-cosmic-web Weighted Angular Correlation Functions: Introduction

-In the next decade, stage-IV surveys such as Dark Energy Spectroscopic Instrument(DESI)(\citealt{DESI+etal+2016, DESI+etal+2022,Adame+etal+2025}), Large Synoptic Survey Telescope(LSST)(\citealt{LSST+etal+2009, Ivezic+etal+2019, Crenshaw+etal+2025,Kumar+etal+2025}), Euclid Space Telescope(\citealt{Laureijs+etal+2011, Euclid+Scaramella+etal+2022,Euclid+Mellier+etal+2024,Cuillandre+etal+2024,Euclid+Cropper+etal+2024, Euclid+Jahnke+2024}), and China Space Station Telescope(CSST)(\citealt{Zhan+etal+2011,Cao+etal+2018, Gong+etal+2019, Zhan+etal+2021,Fu+etal+2023, Luo+etal+2024,Sui+etal+2025,Shi+etal+2025}) will provide deep, wide-field observations in much wider range of redshift, producing unprecedented datasets for cosmic web studies.
+In the next decade, stage-IV surveys such as Dark Energy Spectroscopic Instrument (DESI)~\citep{DESI+etal+2016, DESI+etal+2022,Adame+etal+2025}, Large Synoptic Survey Telescope (LSST)~\citep{LSST+etal+2009, Ivezic+etal+2019, Crenshaw+etal+2025,Kumar+etal+2025}, Euclid Space Telescope~\citep{Laureijs+etal+2011, Euclid+Scaramella+etal+2022,Euclid+Mellier+etal+2024,Cuillandre+etal+2024,Euclid+Cropper+etal+2024, Euclid+Jahnke+2024}, and China Space Station Telescope (CSST)~\citep{Zhan+etal+2011,Cao+etal+2018, Gong+etal+2019, Zhan+etal+2021,Fu+etal+2023, Luo+etal+2024,Sui+etal+2025,Shi+etal+2025} will provide deep, wide-field observations in much wider range of redshift, producing unprecedented datasets for cosmic web studies.
 While these surveys provide abundant data for studying the cosmic evolution, the analysis of the data faces new challenges.
 The stage-IV surveys will unveil complex nonlinear structures, which require more advanced analysis methods.
 Moreover, some stage-IV surveys (e.g. CSST and Euclid) employ slitless grating spectrometer, which efficiently expand the survey volume/depth but at the cost of reduced redshift measurement precision.
-This trade-off may significantly impacts data analysis(\citealt{Gong+etal+2019, Xiao+etal+2023, Gu+etal+2024,Euclid+Le+etal+2025}), so we need to adjust the methodology accordingly to address the associated difficulties and limitations brought by the redshift uncertainty.
+Because this trade-off may significantly affect data analysis~\citep{Gong+etal+2019, Xiao+etal+2023, Gu+etal+2024, Euclid+Le+etal+2025}, the methodology must be adjusted to address the resulting challenges of redshift uncertainty.

-One possible way to avoid the difficulties brought by redshift uncertainty is to use the two-point angular correlation function (2PACF)(\citealt{Connolly+etal+2002,Wang+etal+2013, Carvalho+etal+2016, Alcaniz+etal+2016,Carvalho+etal+2018,Carvalho+etal+2020,Venville+etal+2024,Franco+etal+2024,Euclid+Duret+etal+2025,Wu+etal+2025}), which analyzes cosmic large-scale structures without requiring precise redshift information and is ideal for photometric surveys.
+One possible way to avoid the difficulties brought by redshift uncertainty is to use the two-point angular correlation function (2PACF)~\citep{Connolly+etal+2002,Wang+etal+2013, Carvalho+etal+2016, Alcaniz+etal+2016,Carvalho+etal+2018,Carvalho+etal+2020,Venville+etal+2024,Franco+etal+2024,Euclid+Duret+etal+2025,Wu+etal+2025}, which analyzes cosmic large-scale structures without requiring precise redshift information and is ideal for photometric surveys.
 Yet the limitation of the 2PACF is that it only captures Gaussian features of the density field, becoming increasingly limited as gravitational collapse enhances non-Gaussianity.
+Recently, mark-weighted correlation functions (MCFs) have been extensively studied~\citep{White+etal+2016, Satpathy+etal+2019, Xiao+etal+2022, Yang+etal+2020, Storey-Fisher+etal+2024, Massara+etal+2024, Xu+etal+2025}.
+MCFs extract non-Gaussian information by weighting galaxy clustering statistics with galaxy properties, offering a more complete characterization of nonlinear structure.
+This simple yet powerful method has proven effective in probing the complex features of LSS.